Interventions for Kids with ADHD: Educational, Family, and Nutritional

 About this Webinar

-Nationally respected psychologist and family therapist Dr. Gretchen LeFever Watson and Dr. Marilyn Wedge will show research that contradicts the mainstream conceptualization and treatment of ADHD in the United States, and offer alternatives to psychiatric drugs for effectively resolving challenging behaviors at school and home.
+Nationally respected psychologist and family therapist Dr. Gretchen LeFever Watson and Dr. Marilyn Wedge showed research that contradicts the mainstream conceptualization and treatment of ADHD in the United States, and offered alternatives to psychiatric drugs for effectively resolving challenging behaviors at school and home.

 What you'll learn

 You will learn about non-drug approaches to treating ADHD in children.
-Specifically, the course will provide insights from developmental science and discuss the use of behavioral approaches in schools, as well as describe the effects of school practices, video games and electronics, nutrition, sleep, and bullying on ADHD.
+Specifically, the course provides insights from developmental science and discuss the use of behavioral approaches in schools, as well as describes the effects of school practices, video games and electronics, nutrition, sleep, and bullying on ADHD.
 You will also learn about the dangers of medication use for later psychiatric problems and disability.